Trump accuses Iran of 'blood lust' in U.N. speech but says there is path to peace

 “All nations have a duty to act.
 No responsible government should subsidize Iran’s blood lust.
 As long as Iran’s menacing behavior continues sanctions will not be lifted, they will be tightened,” Trump said.

 Trump had a stern message for China and its president, Xi Jinping, with whom he is locked in a trade war that is damaging both their economies.
-He said the world is watching how Beijing handles mass demonstrations in Hong Kong that have raised concerns about a potential Chinese crackdown.
+He said the world is watching how Beijing handles mass demonstrations in Hong Kong that have heightened fears of a potential Chinese crackdown.

-“How China chooses to handle the situation will say a great deal about its role in the word in the future.
+“How China chooses to handle the situation will say a great deal about its role in the world in the future.
 We are all counting on President Xi as a great leader,” he said.

 Trump has sought to pressure China to agree to reduce trade barriers through a policy of increasing tariffs on Chinese products.
+He said China is taking advantage of World Trade Organization rules that give Beijing beneficial treatment as a “developing economy.”

 “Hopefully we can reach an agreement that will be beneficial to both countries.
 But as I have made clear I will not accept a bad deal for the American people,” Trump said.